JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### What is your PGP public key?

-Our team PGP key is downloadble from here: https://www.mailpile.is/files/team@mailpile.is.asc
+Our team PGP key is downloadable from here: https://www.mailpile.is/files/team@mailpile.is.asc

 ### Can you please include *insert-some-random-encrypted-service*.